 |1455||The Osmanli Turks invaded Serbia.
 In the next year the East European countries launched the

 Anti-Osmanli Crusade.
-Under the command of Hunyadi, the Crusaders defeated the Osmanli army.
-In
+Under the command of Regent Hunyadi of Hungary, the Crusaders defeated the

 Duke Richard of York of England (the Yorkists wore white roses) allied with Earl Richard II of Warwick in a rebellion against King Henry VI (belonging to the House of Lancaster, who wore red roses).
 The War of the Roses broke out.

 |1457.1M||Zhu Qizhen, the former Ming Emperor, allied with the senior officials to stage a coup and force Emperor Zhu Qiyu to abdicate.
 Zhu Qizhen was then restored to the throne.|

 |1458.1.24||Matyas I, son of Hunyadi, succeeded as King of Hungary.
 During his reign he carried out reforms which strengthened the power of the country and made Hungary a local power in Central Europe.|